english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 {% endhighlight %}

-Do you see the point?.
+Do you see the point?
 Most don't mind these additional markups.
 I do mind when I edit the blog posts.

 ### Alternatives - Static Site Generators